beingofexistence13/hack/readme.md

 ## 📌 Introduction

-Welcome to 'hack', a repository dedicated to creating a secure login and logout system.
+Welcome to hack, a repository dedicated to creating a secure login and logout system.
 Our code ensures user data privacy and provides a user-friendly experience.
 This project is a comprehensive solution for managing user sessions in an application, including creating user accounts, authenticating user credentials, managing active sessions, and securely logging users out.

 ## 🎯 Features